 It makes sense.
 When we sit a lot, this area in the mid-back gets overstretched and weakened.
-You may feel especially tight in this spot after a long flight or a car ride.
+You may feel especially tight in this spot after a long flight.

 The muscles involved are the deep para-spinal muscles, the Erector Spinae, the Multifidus and Rotatores, as well as the ribcage muscles, the Intercostals.
 Tension in more superficial layers of muscles (Rhomboids, Trapezius, and Lats) compounds the problem.

 The best way to get rid of pain in this area

 Neuromuscular Therapy is the way to go (NMT).